iterative/dvc.org/public/static/docs/user-guide/privacy.md

 authorize these actions.

 DVC can help you get a token by guiding you through the OAuth flow in the browser.
-There you must consent to allow the _DVC_ application to operate on your behalf.
+There you must consent to allow the _DVC_ GCP Project to operate on your behalf.
 The OAuth consent screen will describe the scope of what is being authorized e.g. it will name the target API(s) and whether you are authorizing “read only” or “read and write” access.

-There are two ways to use DVC with Google Drive without authorizing the _DVC_
-application: bring your own service account token or configure the package to use an OAuth client of your choice.
+There are two ways to use DVC with Google Drive without authorizing the _DVC_ GCP Project: bring your own service account token or configure the package to use an OAuth client of your choice.
 See
 [Setup a Google Drive DVC Remote](/doc/user-guide/setup-google-drive-remote) for more information.